-This is true even for many of the games that are for releases on older versions of the console.
-If you find older PlayStation games that have been made to be compatible with and played on newer consoles, they should come with their own trophies to unlock.
+This is true even for many games for releases on older versions of the console.
+If you find older PlayStation games that have been made to be compatible with and played on newer consoles, they should come with their trophies to unlock.

-While it may be possible that some independent or smaller developers release games that don’t have platinum trophies specifically.
+While it may be possible that some independent or smaller developers will release games that don’t have platinum trophies.
 However, any modern games you buy should have at least some support to earn trophies.

 No, there isn’t a way to transfer PSN trophies to another account.
-This might make it harder for the system to keep track of which IDs have completed which trophies.
+This might make it harder for the system to track which IDs have completed which trophies.

-It could also cause glitches that might make trophy counts reset to zero on the original ID, but the game may still have a record that the trophy was unlocked previously.
-If so, it would leave no way for the player to unlock them again in the game or start building up trophies from old games on the original account.
+It could also cause glitches that might reset trophy counts to zero on the original ID, but the game may still have a record that the trophy was previously unlocked.
+If so, it would leave no way for the player to unlock them again or start building up trophies from old games on the original account.

 If you’re having trouble with your account, you can choose to reset the password to get back into it.
 Should this prove unsuccessful, or if you do not know the password, you can still recover your account by asking PlayStation’s support staff for help.

-For this part, the live agent may need to ask you some questions in order to verify your information and identity.
-They will want to make sure that you really are the person who should have access to the account.
+For this part, the live agent may need to ask you some questions to verify your information and identity.
+They will want to ensure that you are the person who should have access to the account.
 Some of the things they could ask you are: